fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

       - REQUIRED.
 It MUST be equal to ``at+jwt``.
       - [:rfc:`7515`].
     * - **alg**
       - REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <algorithms:Cryptographic Algorithms>` and MUST NOT be set to ``none`` or with a symmetric algorithm (MAC) identifier.
       - [:rfc:`7515`].
     * - **kid**
       - REQUIRED.
 Unique identifier of the ``jwk`` used by the PID/(Q)EAA Provider to sign the Access Token.